cysouw/diathesis/text/c10_participle.md

 f. ^* Es ist bekannt, dass er die Schuhe immer geputzt im Geschäft bekommt.
 :::

 Third, secondary predication with participles can also be distinguished from light-verb constructions by considering negation.
 Negation in sentences with a participle as a secondary predicate normally negates this secondary predicate itself (lexical scope), just like negation of adverbs [@next a,b].
 With secondary predicates it is often even possible to use the prefix *un-* to mark the lexical scope of the negation over the participle [@next c].
-When the prefix *un-* can be added, this is an easy test for adverbial usage [@rothstein2007a: 161-162].
-However, this test does not work in reverse (i.e. the impossibility to add *un-* is not necessarily a sign of a light-verb construction), because many participles simply do not exist with this prefix.
+When the prefix *un-* can be added, this is an easy test for secondary-predicate usage [@rothstein2007a: 161-162].
+However, this test does not work in reverse (i.e. the impossibility to add *un-* is not necessarily a sign of a light-verb construction), because many participles simply do not exist with the *un-* prefix.

 ::: ex
 a.
 Er kauft die Schuhe nicht jetzt.